rogercampos/saviour/notes.md

   1) Auto remove of the version whe the main file is removed
   2) Auto assignation of the

-- Limitations:
-  * Versions must be in the same folder as the original file.
-  * By default the filename for the version is the same as the parent + suffix with the version name.
-Can be modified.
+- By default the filename for the version is the same as the parent + suffix with the version name.
+Can be modified using `run` inside the verison and changing the filename to something else.